Next.js API Routes vs Hono for Solo Developers

 Hono is the framework that made me rethink how lightweight a web framework can be.
 It runs everywhere: Cloudflare Workers, Bun, Deno, Node.js, AWS Lambda, Vercel Edge.
 The API is Express-like but modernized, with built-in TypeScript support, middleware, and routing that feels natural.

 The thing that surprised me most about Hono is how fast it starts.
 On Cloudflare Workers, cold starts are essentially zero.
 On Bun, the throughput is ridiculous.
-And the framework itself is tiny, under 14KB.
+And the framework itself is tiny.
+The Hono README states the hono/tiny preset is under 12kB, and the whole published package is only 1.4MB unpacked on npm.
 Compare that to spinning up an Express server with all its dependencies and the difference is noticeable.

 Hono also has a growing ecosystem of built-in middleware: JWT auth, CORS, rate limiting, Zod validation.
 You're not starting from scratch.
 You're starting with a lean but capable foundation that you extend as needed.